TermosolIA/SBJ_yolo/README.md

 ### **3. Train YOLO (Optional)**
 If you want to re-train the model, follow these steps:

-Download the Datasets in the link provided
+Download the Datasets in the link provided.
 Unzip them and throw the folder data on `SBJ_yolo` folder.
 Add any aditional data you have annotated, the following images are a sample on how to lable properly: